tektronix/python-package-ci-cd/actions/codeql-analysis/readme.md

 This composite Action will checkout the code and then run a CodeQL analysis against the provided languages in the repository.
 See the
 [CodeQL docs](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#changing-the-languages-that-are-analyzed)
 for the complete list of supported languages.
+The `security-events` permission must be set to `write` in order to allow CodeQL to create security events that show up in the repository's Security tab.

 ## Inputs